 CTR2-Dial aims to overcome these limitations.

 First, the Dial has a color touchscreen and only one physical button.
 Buttons and encoder functions (called dials on the Dial) are virtual.
 This provides for more options than ever before.
-The Dial has 42 button functions (enough for dedicated band and mode buttons) and 12 dial functions.
-You can add up to two additional physical encoders for a total of 22 dial functions.
+The Dial has 42 button functions (enough for dedicated band and mode buttons) and 18 dial functions.
+You can add up to two additional physical encoders for a total of 30 dial functions.

-One drawback to the Dial is that since most of the controls are virtual you need to have “eyes on it” when operating it.
+The only drawback to the Dial is that since most of the controls are virtual you need to have “eyes on it” when operating it.

 Built for the CW and Voice Op